Undergraduate study in Geology

 Where can undergraduate study in Geology take you?

-Trained geologists find employment locally and internationally, working for environmental consultancies, geological and exploration companies, engineering companies, territorial local authorities or the central government.
+Our geologists find employment locally and internationally, working for environmental consultancies, engineering companies, the resource/ energy sector, and for local authorities and the central government.

 Further study options